lambdaclass/concrete/ROADMAP.md

     reports expose a concrete gap.
 14. Keep QBE/WASM/second backend deferred until evidence attachment, optimization policy, and backend trust boundaries are trustworthy.
-15. Add the Phase 11 validation artifact: a backend/std-lib contract project with ABI/layout C round trips, sanitizer runs, compiled-oracle differential tests, native debug/source-map smoke tests, clean-vs-incremental fact equivalence, and stdlib authority/allocation/evidence gates.
+15. Add the Phase 12 validation artifact: a backend/std-lib contract project with ABI/layout C round trips, sanitizer runs, compiled-oracle differential tests, native debug/source-map smoke tests, clean-vs-incremental fact equivalence, and stdlib authority/allocation/evidence gates.

-## Phase 12: Freestanding And Embedded Target
+## Phase 13: Freestanding And Embedded Target

 Goal: make Concrete's hosted-vs-freestanding boundary explicit enough for embedded, kernel, and audit-critical targets without destabilizing the hosted language.

-Prerequisite: the hosted stdlib/runtime boundary, allocator story, target model, and daily workflow in Phase 8 and Phase 11 must be stable.
+Prerequisite: the hosted stdlib/runtime boundary, allocator story, target model, and daily workflow in Phases 8, 9, and 12 must be stable.
 Freestanding is not a second backend escape hatch; it is a target profile with fewer assumptions.

 Trigger: start this phase when at least one serious workload needs no libc,